c2corg/c2c_ui/src/assets/fonts/README.md

-# Font system
+Icon fonts

-## How to generaet a font from a SVG file
+## How to generate a font from a SVG file